How to Use Dave Ramsey Budget Percentages

 - Birthday Parties (pick up some cheap birthday ideas here)

-- Weddings, engagement parties, bachelor/bachelorette parties
+- Weddings, engagement parties, bachelor/bachelorette parties (learn about affordable wedding ring alternatives)

 - Baby showers